dualvtable/oclSamples/README.md

 # Introduction
 This repository contains samples authored by NVIDIA for OpenCL.
+A complete list of samples can be found on the official [page](https://developer.nvidia.com/opencl).
+Unfortunately, the samples posted on that page do not build cleanly and therefore this repository.

-It currently includes the following samples:
+The repo currently includes the following samples:
 1. oclDeviceQuery
 1. oclBandwidthTest
 1. oclVectorAdd